-For chemicals classified as hazardous under CLP Regulation, conditions for safe use(s) need to be provided to the end users in the attachments (either SUMIs or exposure scenarios) or in the extended SDS (e-SDS).
+Fertilizers are usually mixtures.
+If classified as hazardous under CLP Regulation, conditions for safe use(s) need to be provided to the end users in the attachments (either SUMIs or exposure scenarios) or in the main body of the Safety Data Sheet.

 Grower shall be provided by the supplier with the e-SDS in order to adequately control the risks identified, respecting operational conditions and applying appropriate risk management measures (RMMs) when needed.
 Safe use information for the consumer must be provided on the packaging.
 End user is responsible to use the fertilizer product according to the instructions given in the SDS or package.

-If his use is not identified, or conditions for safe use cannot be met, even after seeking advises up the supply chain, they may decide to notify ECHA and make their own Chemical Safety Assessment, according to Article 38 of REACH.
+If end users´s use is not identified, or conditions for safe use cannot be met, even after seeking advises up the supply chain, they may decide to notify ECHA and make their own Chemical Safety Assessment, according to Article 38 of REACH.

 Chesar 3.3 (CHEmical Safety Assessment and Reporting tool) is a tool that aims, among other, to ensure consistency between the Exposure Scenarios used for the Chemical Safety Report, the Exposure Scenarios for communication along the supply chain and annexed to the safety data sheet, and the use description in the IUCLID dossier.

 Our template documents are compliant with this new version of the tool.